awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/ipc-component-lifecycle.md

 |  `aws.greengrass#PauseComponent`  |  Allows a component to pause the components that you specify\.  |  A component name, or `*` to allow access to all components\.  |
 |  `aws.greengrass#ResumeComponent`  |  Allows a component to resume the components that you specify\.  |  A component name, or `*` to allow access to all components\.  |
 |  `*`  |  Allows a component to pause and resume the components that you specify\.  |  A component name, or `*` to allow access to all components\.  |

+### Authorization policy examples<a name="ipc-component-lifecycle-authorization-policy-examples"></a>

+You can reference the following authorization policy example to help you configure authorization policies for your components\.

 **Example authorization policy**
 The following example authorization policy allows a component to pause and resume all components\.